top of page

 EXPLORE LIVED EXPERIENCES

 Numbers are essential for understanding the scope and contours of punishment practices, but tell us little about how things work in daily practice, how policies are understood and implemented on the ground, or how they feel to those experiencing them.
-Ethnography tacks back and forth between lived realities, broad contexts and long histories to make sense of complex phenomena.
+Ethnography tacks back and forth between lived realities, broader contexts and historical developments to make sense of complex phenomena.

 dusty%20blk_edited.jpg